arenas-guerrero-julian/pycottas/docs/sparql_endpoint.md

 Then access the YASGUI SPARQL editor on http://localhost:8000

-## ✨ Deploy your SPARQL endpoint
+## Further Reading

-Check the [pycottas-endpoint GitHub repository](https://github.com/arenas-guerrero-julian/pycottas-endpoint) to see how to deploy your SPARQL endpoint, and define custom SPARQL functions.
+See all the information in the [pycottas-endpoint GitHub repository](https://github.com/arenas-guerrero-julian/pycottas-endpoint).